 Established by the Arizona Board of Regents: PhD minor 1990

 Cognitive Science is the interdisciplinary study of human mental processes.
 Its fundamental goal is to determine the nature of human intelligence, and to define what is required of a physical system to produce behaviors ordinarily deemed "intelligent".
-Pursuit of typical problems (reasoning, language comprehension, visual recognition) involves the integration of disciplines such as philosophy, psychology, neuroscience, linguistics, and computer science.
+Typical realms of inquiry (e.g., reasoning, decision making, language comprehension, memory, visual recognition) are addressed by integrating across disciplines (e.g., philosophy, psychology, neuroscience, linguistics, anthropology, economics and computer science).
+More than 58 faculty from 13 departments participate in the Cognitive Science GIDP.

 Cognitive Science GIDP